manishkatyan/strapi-stripe/README.md

 ## 🖐 Requirements

-The requireemnts to install the Strapi-Stripe plugin is same as those to install Strapi.
+The requirements to install the Stripe Payments plugin is the same as those to install Strapi.

 Please refer to the official Strapi installation requirement doc here: [Installation Requirements](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).